 Contributions, including unconditional promises to give, are recognized as revenues as either without or with donor restrictions in the period made.
 Contributions receivable that are, in effect, "unconditional promises to give" are recorded at the present value of future cash flows using a risk adjusted discount rate depending on the time period involved.
-Conditional promises to give are not recognized until they become unconditional, that is, at the time when the conditions on which they depend are substantially met.
 Contributions of assets other than cash are recorded at their estimated fair values using a Level 2 approach.
 Contributions to be received after one year are discounted at an appropriate discount rate commensurate with the risks involved.
-Amortization of discount is recorded as additional contribution revenue in accordance with donor-imposed restrictions, if any, on the contributions.
+Amortization of discount is recorded as additional contribution revenue in accordance with donorimposed restrictions, if any, on the contributions.
 An allowance for uncollectible contributions receivable may be provided based upon management's judgment of potential defaults.
 The determination includes such factors as prior collection history, type of contribution and nature of fundraising activity.